 Designing virtual pets to foster mindfulness and collaborative practices

 Can a computer game help us live more mindful, reflective lives?
-I’ve been working with artist Pía Mota to create a game that draws insights from the research literature on mindfulness, positive psychology and emotional intelligence to get closer to this challenging goal.
-In 2011, the Games for Change conference involved just under 125 speakers including Gabe Newell, Jesse Schell and Al Gore, so having the opportunity to present about this nascent effort at that venue was a great privilege.
-I had to take a break from this project during the 2011-2012 school year to focus on my dissertation research, but I’m excited to be getting back to it soon.
+In 2010-11, I worked with Pía Mota to build an initial prototype of a game with this as its primary goal, which borrowed insights from the research literature on mindfulness, positive psychology and emotional intelligence.
+In 2011, the Games for Change conference involved just under 125 speakers including Gabe Newell, Jesse Schell and Al Gore, so having the opportunity to present about this effort at that venue was a great privilege.
+Our original prototype of a single-player computer game ultimately transmuted into a multiplayer card game, and a limited print run was produced for Games, Learning, and Society 10.0 in Madison, Wisconsin.
+Contact me for a copy!

 My first complete project in XNA, this is a music game that makes letters appear to the beat of any MIDI file you may choose to load.
 The player’s job is to press the letters before they reach the center orb.
 After using the C# MIDI Toolkit to interpret the MIDI file, it guesses at the most prominent notes and makes letters appear in appropriate locations at appropriate times.
 Surprisingly addictive!